What is a Business Process? Definition, Types, and Key Benefits

 • Increased collaboration: With software, processes are clearly drawn out and accessible to those involved.
 This allows for both internal and external stakeholders to retain visibility into the current status of a process and take action if necessary.

-• Maximised efficiency: Dashboards and real-time analytics provide the insight your team needs to know if processes are running as best as they can.
+• Maximized efficiency: Dashboards and real-time analytics provide the insight your team needs to know if processes are running as best as they can.

 • Improved compliance: Automation solutions document every action they take, making it easy to pull audit reports and adhere to regulations.